-William Randolph Hearst, the world’s first media mogul, was born on April 29, 1863, in San Francisco, California.
-The only child of a miner who had made millions thanks to investments in the Comstock Lode and Anaconda Copper Mines, Hearst created an empire that included newspapers, magazines and even his own movie studio.
+The only child of a miner who had made millions thanks to investments in the Comstock Lode and Anaconda Copper Mines, William Randolph Hearst created an empire that included newspapers, magazines and even his own movie studio.
 He was loathed and admired in equal measure for his publishing tactics and business acumen, and profoundly influenced the media landscape decades before the emergence of today’s titans.
-Check out eight things you should know about William Randolph Hearst.
+Check out eight things you should know about the world's first media mogul.

 The married Hearst first met Marion Davies when she was a teenage showgirl in New York.
 In 1918, he formed a movie studio, Cosmopolitan Pictures, to produce and promote Davies’ films.
 She quickly became a screen favorite, starring in lush period pieces as well as comedies.
 Davies and Hearst, who would remain together until his death in 1951 (though they never married), entertained lavishly in their many homes.
 Davies may have made a name for herself as the ditzy star of lightweight fare, but off screen she was a savvy businesswoman who amassed a fortune through shrewd investments in California real estate.
 When Hearst’s empire began to crumble in the 1930s, it was Davies who came to the rescue of the man she affectionately called Pops, writing him a check for $1 million.